two-torial/two-torial/docs/games/sdvx6/setup.md

 <img src="/img/sdvx6/eg.png">

+!!! note "Author Note:"

+	Last updated: 09.02.2024 (Currently using `2023042500`)

+	For hex edits: Go to the [Türksigara Patcher](https://p.eagate.turksigara.net/)

+	For Valkyrie Model specifics: they are found [here](valk.md)

 !!! danger "Warning"

 	Please make sure your data is from an appropriate source and unmodified before proceeding, this guide is unable to troubleshoot any problems related to bad or poorly managed data.